Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Further examples

 \section{Further examples}

-In this section we discuss two applications of Theorem~\ref{thm:main} to submodule zeta functions which are not ideal zeta functions of nilpotent Lie lattices.
-In Section~\ref{sec:abelian} we consider a class of abelian matrix algebras; Section~\ref{sec:sut} is dedicated to full algebras of strictly upper triangular matrices.
-Throughout, $\lri$ is a compact discrete valuation ring of characteristic zero and residue field cardinality $q$ and let $n\in\N$.
+In this section we discuss three applications of Theorem~\ref{thm:main} and Corollary~\ref{cor:char.p} to submodule zeta functions which are not ideal zeta functions of nilpotent Lie lattices.
+The case of one-generator matrix algebras is discussed in Section~\ref{subsec:cyclic}.
+In Section~\ref{sec:abelian} we consider a class of abelian matrix algebras.
+Section~\ref{sec:sut} is dedicated to full algebras of strictly upper triangular matrices.
+Throughout, $\lri$ is a compact discrete valuation ring \revone{of arbitrary characteristic} and residue field cardinality~$q$, \revone{a power of the residue characteristic $p$}, and let $n\in\N$.